appcelerator-forks/ti-debugger/README.md

 #### How can I (selectively) delete debug session metadata?

-You may want to delete debug session metadata if for example Node Inspector gets in a bad state with some watch variables that were function calls (possibly into some special c-bindings).
+You may want to delete debug session metadata if for example Titanium Debugger gets in a bad state with some watch variables that were function calls (possibly into some special c-bindings).
 In such cases, even restarting the application/debug session may not fix the problem.

-Node Inspector stores debug session metadata in the HTML5 local storage.
+Titanium Debugger stores debug session metadata in the HTML5 local storage.
 You can inspect the contents of local storage and remove any items as needed.
 In Google Chrome, you can execute any of the following in the JavaScript console: